Oyematth01/alx-low_level_programming/0x00-hello_world/README.md

-This Particular directory contains the solution the 0xoo-hello_world tasks
+This particular directory contains the solution to the 0x00-hello_world tasks